turingschool/curriculum/source/projects/blogger.markdown

 The `password` and `password_confirmation` fields are sometimes referred to as "virtual attributes" because they are not actually being stored in the database.
 Instead, Sorcery uses the given password along with the automatically generated `salt` value to create and store the `crypted_password` value.

-With this in place, we can now go to `http://localhost:3000/bloggers/new` and we should see the new user form should popup.
-Let's enter in "admin" for the username, "admin@blogger.com" for email, and "password" for the password and password_confirmation fields, then click "Create Blogger".
-We should be taken to the show page for our new Blogger user.
+With this in place, we can now go to `http://localhost:3000/authors/new` and we should see the new user form should popup.
+Let's enter in "admin" for the username, "admin@example.com" for email, and "password" for the password and password_confirmation fields, then click "Create Author".
+We should be taken to the show page for our new Author user.

+Now it's displaying the hash and the salt here!
+Edit your `app/views/bloggers.show.html.erb` page to remove those from the display.

 We can see that we've created a user record in the system, but we can't really tell if we're logged in.
 Sorcery provides a couple of methods for our views that can help us out: `current_user` and `logged_in?`.
 The `current_user` method will return the currently logged-in user if one exists and `false` otherwise, and `logged_in?` returns `true` if a user is logged in and `false` if not.